 1 filename extension(s) found in our database.

 .ape - Monkey's Audio File

-- Monkey's Audio File related extensions:
+Monkey's Audio File related extensions:

 Can't open a .ape file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
-When Windows does not recognize a filename extension, you receive the following message:
+When Windows does not recognize an extension, you receive the following message:

-The .ape file extension is often given incorrectly!
+The .ape file extension is often given incorrectly

-According to the searches on our site, these misspellings were the most common in the past year:
+These misspellings were the most common in the past year:

 ae, aep, ale, ap, ap3, apd, apf, apr, aps, apw, pae, pe, wpe